SublimeText/ColdFusion/readme.md

 </table>

 ##Completions and Snippets
-**Note**: A classic completions plugin is available from @bbluemel which can be downloaded at
+**Note**: A classic completions plug-in is available from @bbluemel which can be downloaded at

 https://github.com/bbluemel/ColdFusionTagCompletions
 ***